UNICORE-EU/workflow/README.md

 # UNICORE Workflow service

-The Workflow service is a server component that supports submission and execution of application workflows consisting of UNICORE jobs and control constructs.
+This repository contains the source code for the UNICORE Workflow service, a server component that supports submission and execution of application workflows consisting of UNICORE jobs and control constructs.